rwth-i6/returnn/docs/configuration_reference/training.rst

         - ``keep``: list or set of integers defining which checkpoints to keep

 max_seq_length
+    A dict with string:integer pairs.
+The string must be a valid data key, and the integer specifies the upper bound for this data object.
+Batches, where the specified data object exceeds the upper bound are discarded.
+Note that some datasets (e.g ``OggZipDataset``) load and process the data to determine the length, so even for discarded sequences data processing might be performed.

 max_seqs
     An integer specifying the upper limit of sequences in a batch (can be used in addition to ``batch_size``).